Bioplastic- Potato Plastics

 Homemade Bioplastic: heat-sealed packaging

-Homemade Bioplastic: eggshell bowl recipe
+Homemade Bioplastic: bag recipe

 Edible Plastic Wrap: Unwrapping the Future of Sustainable Food Packaging?